-TWENTY MILLION COLLEGE STUDENTS started their freshman year last fall—and seven in 10 are likely to leave with debt.
-They’ll have lots of company: As of June 2017, Americans collectively owe $1.5 trillion in student loan debt, making it the second-largest source of consumer debt after mortgage loans, according to Merrill Lynch’s Chief Investment Office.
+TWENTY MILLION COLLEGE STUDENTS started their freshman year last fall—and seven in 10 are likely to graduate with debt.
+They’ll have lots of company.
+As of December 2018, Americans collectively owed $1.5 trillion in student loan debt, making it the second-largest source of consumer debt after mortgage loans, according to the Bank of America Chief Investment Office.

 How much individual graduates owe is partially dependent upon where they go to school.
-The Institute for College Access and Success surveyed more than 1,000 public and nonprofit four-year colleges and found that in states like Utah, for instance, the average student loan debt for the class of 2016 was only $19,975, while in New Hampshire it was $36,367.
+The Institute for College Access and Success surveyed more than 1,000 public and nonprofit four-year colleges and found that in states like Utah, for instance, the average student loan debt for the class of 2017 was only $18,850, while in Connecticut it was $38,500.

 Finding the Right Repayment Plan for You